 The audit of UN Women activities is carried out by UN Women’s external and internal auditors:

 - External audit: fulfilled by the United Nations Board of Auditors (BoA); and

 The United Nations Board of Auditors (BoA) was established by the UN General Assembly in 1946 to carry out the external audit of the accounts of the United Nations organization and its funds and programmes.
 The Board’s report on the UN Women financial statements is a public document; it is presented to the General Assembly through the Fifth Committee, after review and advice by the Advisory Committee on Administrative and Budgetary Questions (ACABQ).
 The UN Board of Auditors’ report on UN Women financial statements is also presented to the UN Women Executive Board.

 As defined by the Institute of Internal Auditors (IIA): “Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organization’s operations.
 It helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.”

 The Internal Audit Service (IAS) of the Independent Evaluation and Audit Services is responsible for carrying out internal audits of UN Women and reports on them to the Executive Director.
-IAS also submits to the UN Women Audit Advisory Committee (AAC), for review and advice, its strategy, workplans, resource requirements, and periodic progress reports.
+IAS also submits to the UN Women Advisory Committee on Oversight (ACO), for review and advice, its strategy, workplans, resource requirements, and periodic progress reports.
 In addition, every year, IAS prepares a report on internal audit activities, which summarizes significant observations from audits undertaken during the year.
 This report is presented to the UN Women Executive Board at its annual session in June.
 (For more information, see “Disclosure of Internal Audit Reports”.)

 The Charter of the Internal Audit Service sets out the purpose, authority, policies, and procedures that shall be applied in the operations of the Independent Evaluation and Audit Service (IEAS) of UN Women.

 Advisory Committee on Oversight